martinbarge/sample-site-sml5202/forstudents/emma.md

 }

-/* Float 3 columns side by side */
+/* Float 3 columns side by side.
+Note, page width divided by 3. to use 4 columns, set this to 25% */

 .column {
   float: left;
-  width: 33.333%; /* page width divided by 3. to use 4 columns, set this to 25% */
+  width: 33.333%;
   padding: 0 10px;
 }

-/* Remove extra left and right margins, due to padding */ .row {margin: 0 -5px;}
+/* Remove extra left and right margins, due to padding */

+.row {margin: 0 -5px;}

 /* Clear floats after the columns */

 .row:after {
   content: "";
   display: table;